 This is what the Bible says about that night:

 “At midnight the Lord killed all the firstborn sons in the land of Egypt.
 The firstborn of the king, who sat on the throne, died.
 Even the firstborn of the prisoner in jail died.
 Also all the firstborn farm animals died.
 The king, his officers and all the Egyptians got up during the night.
 Someone had died in every house.
 So there was loud crying everywhere in Egypt.”
 Exodus 12:29-30 (ICB) International Children’s Bible

-The people in Egypt knew that God was angry about the way they had treated his people.
+The people in Egypt knew that God of Israel was angry about the way they had treated his people.
 They were sad and upset and they wanted the Israelites to leave.
 They wanted them to leave quickly.